Vito Marcantonio: U.S. House of Representatives

+Marcantonio opposed the 1947 creation of the Central Intelligence Agency in 1947, arguing that the agency would "under the guise of research and study" conduct espionage trade unions and businesses in order to assert the will of the military upon them.

 On November 25, 1947, the day after the House voted for indictment of the Hollywood Ten for contempt of Congress, Representative Walter Judd attacked Marcantonio by likening the ALP to the China Democratic League in China at that time.
 He said: "The history of the Democratic League is astonishingly like that of the American Labor Party to which the gentleman belongs.
 It was originally a coalition of labor groups, liberals and Communists.
 Then the genuine liberals discovered that it and they were being used as fronts or tools of the Communists, and, as the gentleman from New York is well aware, they broke off and established the Liberal Party."

 In 1948, Marcantonio was an avid supporter of former Vice President Henry A. Wallace, who ran for President on the Progressive Party ticket.
 A campaign film by Carl Marzani shows Marcantonio's district and his efforts on its behalf.
-Marcantonio was reelected.
+Marcantonio became state chairman of the ALP in January, and was re-elected in November.
+His re-election that year came despite an intense opposition (motivated by opposition to his anti-McCarthyism).

 In 1949, Marcantonio ran for Mayor of New York City on the ALP ticket but was defeated.

-In 1950, Marcantonio was defeated by the Democrat James G. Donovan for his House seat, after a particularly vociferous campaign against him because of his refusal to vote for American participation in the Korean War.
-In that election, Donovan had the broad-based popular support of the Democratic, Republican, and Liberal parties.
+In his last term in Congress, Marcantonio opposed U.S. involvement in the Korean War.

+In 1950, the Democratic, Republican, and Liberal parties (through electoral fusion) backed a single candidate against Marcantonio, who was in turn endorsed by all of the city's major newspapers.
+Since Marcantonio had been able to win reelection in 1948 due to the Democrats and Republicans splitting the vote, Republican leader Thomas J. Curran and Democratic leader Ferdinand Pecora worked together to find a compromise candidate.
+Jonathan Brewster Bingham, John Ellis, James J. Lanzetta, Thomas Francis Murphy, and Wendell Willkie's wife Edith Willkie were considered, but James G. Donovan was ultimately selected.

+During the campaign, Marcantonio attacked Donovan as a "Sutton Place Dixiecrat".
+He was defeated by Donovan in the 1950 election, receiving only 40% of the vote.
+The Liberals opposed Donovan in later elections.
 The passage of the Wilson Pakula Act in 1947 also played some part in Marcantonio's defeat.
 The law prevented candidates from running in the primaries of parties with which they were not affiliated.
 It was widely perceived as being directed against Marcantonio.
 As the sole representative of his party for most of his years in Congress, Marcantonio never held a committee chairmanship.
 After his defeat in 1950 and the withdrawal of the Communist Party support for the ALP, the party soon fell apart.